Sebbs128/AspireNetFramework/README.md

 - Visual Studio debugger isn't automatically attached to `frameworkMvc`
   - it can be attached manually though (Debug->Attach to Process...)
 - the ports for `frameworkMvc` bypass the Aspire AppHost's proxy
-- service endpoint resolution in `frameworkMvc` (in the `WeatherController`) is currently very ad-hoc, and needs to be developed further

 ## TODO

 Aside from resolving shortcomings, other things to add for this experiment include

-- Adding SQL Server to the AppHost, and resolving the connection string in `frameworkMvc`
+- inject the `RemoteApiKey` value used by System.Web Adapters from the AppHost, rather than setting in two separate config files